httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 authentication considerations in Section 2.1 of {{I-D.ietf-httpbis-alt-svc}} also apply.

-Connections that are established without any means of server authentication (for instance, the purely anonymous TLS cipher suites), cannot be used for `https` URIs.
+Connections that are established without any means of server authentication (for instance, the purely anonymous TLS cipher suites) cannot be used for `https` URIs.

 # Requiring Use of TLS {#commit}